LucasGoncSilva/LucasGoncSilva/README.md

 <h1>Hi there, I'm  LucasGoncSilva :sunglasses:</h1>

 <h4>Sup!
-Happy to see U exploring on this lands!
-Feel free to look around the repository of a self-learning student, web dev and programmer!
-Here are all my projects that I judge important to maintain beyond my personal machine.</h4>
+Glad to see U exploring in these lands!
+Feel free to look around here, the repository of a self-taught student, web dev and programmer!
+Here are all my projects that I think are important to keep besides my personal machine.</h4>

 <br>